RGFell/Cleaning-data/CodeBook.md

 ## Tidy Data File

-The script `run_analysis.R` outputs a file called `tidy.data.txt`.
+* The script `run_analysis.R` outputs a file called `tidy.data.txt`.
+* The file is organized by subject ID and then by each activity for that subject.

-Each row in the outputted file contains the average of the readings for each activity and each subject.
+* Each row in the outputted file contains the average of the readings for each activity and each subject.

-**Note:** Only variables that record the mean and standard deviation are outputted to the file.
+* Only variables that record the mean and standard deviation are outputted to the file.
 All other variables are dropped from the output data set.

-### Variable Name Modifications

-The outputted file modifies the variable names to make them more descriptive as follows:-

-* Names starting with 't' are preceeded by 'TimeDomain'.
-* Names starting with 'f' are preceeded by 'FrequencyDomain'.
-* 'std' is replaced with 'Standard Deviation'.
-* 'Acc' is replaced with 'Acceleration'.
-* 'Gyro' is replaced with 'Gyroscope'.
-* 'Mag' is replaced with 'Magnitude'.
+### List of Variables

+**Note:** In the following variables, XAxis, YAxis and ZAxis denote 3-axis signals in the X, Y, and Z directions.

+*   SubjectID
+* 	Activity

+#### Time Domain Variables

+*   TimeDomainBodyAccelerationMeanXAxis
+* 	TimeDomainBodyAccelerationMeanYAxis
+* 	TimeDomainBodyAccelerationMeanZAxis
+* 	TimeDomainBodyAccelerationStandardDeviationXAxis
+* 	TimeDomainBodyAccelerationStandardDeviationYAxis
+* 	TimeDomainBodyAccelerationStandardDeviationZAxis
+* 	TimeDomainGravityAccelerationMeanXAxis
+* 	TimeDomainGravityAccelerationMeanYAxis
+* 	TimeDomainGravityAccelerationMeanZAxis
+* 	TimeDomainGravityAccelerationStandardDeviationXAxis
+* 	TimeDomainGravityAccelerationStandardDeviationYAxis
+* 	TimeDomainGravityAccelerationStandardDeviationZAxis
+* 	TimeDomainBodyAccelerationJerkMeanXAxis
+* 	TimeDomainBodyAccelerationJerkMeanYAxis
+* 	TimeDomainBodyAccelerationJerkMeanZAxis
+* 	TimeDomainBodyAccelerationJerkStandardDeviationXAxis
+* 	TimeDomainBodyAccelerationJerkStandardDeviationYAxis
+* 	TimeDomainBodyAccelerationJerkStandardDeviationZAxis
+* 	TimeDomainBodyGyroscopeMeanXAxis
+* 	TimeDomainBodyGyroscopeMeanYAxis
+* 	TimeDomainBodyGyroscopeMeanZAxis
+* 	TimeDomainBodyGyroscopeStandardDeviationXAxis
+* 	TimeDomainBodyGyroscopeStandardDeviationYAxis
+* 	TimeDomainBodyGyroscopeStandardDeviationZAxis
+* 	TimeDomainBodyGyroscopeJerkMeanXAxis
+* 	TimeDomainBodyGyroscopeJerkMeanYAxis
+* 	TimeDomainBodyGyroscopeJerkMeanZAxis
+* 	TimeDomainBodyGyroscopeJerkStandardDeviationXAxis
+* 	TimeDomainBodyGyroscopeJerkStandardDeviationYAxis
+* 	TimeDomainBodyGyroscopeJerkStandardDeviationZAxis
+* 	TimeDomainBodyAccelerationMagnitudeMean
+* 	TimeDomainBodyAccelerationMagnitudeStandardDeviation
+* 	TimeDomainGravityAccelerationMagnitudeMean
+* 	TimeDomainGravityAccelerationMagnitudeStandardDeviation
+* 	TimeDomainBodyAccelerationJerkMagnitudeMean
+* 	TimeDomainBodyAccelerationJerkMagnitudeStandardDeviation
+* 	TimeDomainBodyGyroscopeMagnitudeMean
+* 	TimeDomainBodyGyroscopeMagnitudeStandardDeviation
+* 	TimeDomainBodyGyroscopeJerkMagnitudeMean
+* 	TimeDomainBodyGyroscopeJerkMagnitudeStandardDeviation

+#### Frequency Domain Variables

+* 	FrequencyDomainBodyAccelerationMeanXAxis
+* 	FrequencyDomainBodyAccelerationMeanYAxis
+* 	FrequencyDomainBodyAccelerationMeanZAxis
+* 	FrequencyDomainBodyAccelerationStandardDeviationXAxis
+* 	FrequencyDomainBodyAccelerationStandardDeviationYAxis
+* 	FrequencyDomainBodyAccelerationStandardDeviationZAxis
+* 	FrequencyDomainBodyAccelerationMeanFrequencyXAxis
+* 	FrequencyDomainBodyAccelerationMeanFrequencyYAxis
+* 	FrequencyDomainBodyAccelerationMeanFrequencyZAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanXAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanYAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanZAxis
+* 	FrequencyDomainBodyAccelerationJerkStandardDeviationXAxis
+* 	FrequencyDomainBodyAccelerationJerkStandardDeviationYAxis
+* 	FrequencyDomainBodyAccelerationJerkStandardDeviationZAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanFrequencyXAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanFrequencyYAxis
+* 	FrequencyDomainBodyAccelerationJerkMeanFrequencyZAxis
+* 	FrequencyDomainBodyGyroscopeMeanXAxis
+* 	FrequencyDomainBodyGyroscopeMeanYAxis
+* 	FrequencyDomainBodyGyroscopeMeanZAxis
+* 	FrequencyDomainBodyGyroscopeStandardDeviationXAxis
+* 	FrequencyDomainBodyGyroscopeStandardDeviationYAxis
+* 	FrequencyDomainBodyGyroscopeStandardDeviationZAxis
+* 	FrequencyDomainBodyGyroscopeMeanFrequencyXAxis
+* 	FrequencyDomainBodyGyroscopeMeanFrequencyYAxis
+* 	FrequencyDomainBodyGyroscopeMeanFrequencyZAxis
+* 	FrequencyDomainBodyAccelerationMagnitudeMean
+* 	FrequencyDomainBodyAccelerationMagnitudeStandardDeviation
+* 	FrequencyDomainBodyAccelerationMagnitudeMeanFrequency
+* 	FrequencyDomainBodyBodyAccelerationJerkMagnitudeMean
+* 	FrequencyDomainBodyBodyAccelerationJerkMagnitudeStandardDeviation
+* 	FrequencyDomainBodyBodyAccelerationJerkMagnitudeMeanFrequency
+* 	FrequencyDomainBodyBodyGyroscopeMagnitudeMean
+* 	FrequencyDomainBodyBodyGyroscopeMagnitudeStandardDeviation
+* 	FrequencyDomainBodyBodyGyroscopeMagnitudeMeanFrequency
+* 	FrequencyDomainBodyBodyGyroscopeJerkMagnitudeMean
+* 	FrequencyDomainBodyBodyGyroscopeJerkMagnitudeStandardDeviation
+* 	FrequencyDomainBodyBodyGyroscopeJerkMagnitudeMeanFrequency